woctezuma/steam-labs-recommender/README.md

 ### Misleading sliders

-Due to ranking interpolation, sliders can be misleading.
+Sliders can be misleading, especially if you filter rare tags.

-For instance, the recommendations for the past 10 years do NOT include the recommendations for the past 6 months.
+For instance, recommendations for the past 10 years do NOT necessarily include recommendations for the past 6 months.

 ![Slider for release recency](https://raw.githubusercontent.com/wiki/woctezuma/steam-labs-recommender/img/release_recency_slider.png)

+This is a consequence of cutting the pre-computed rankings after 200 entries, and then interpolating rankings.

 ### How to filter rankings with any tag